 We have the names of two of the Gaspee Raiders (Bucklin and Mawney) involved in the location of Bucklin Park.
 Bucklin Street, runs North-South, in an area south-west of the location of the old Great Bridge.
 Near Bucklin Park is Mawney Street, which runs East-West and crosses Bucklin Street..
 Dr. John Mawney was known to have his estate in what is now this “Olneyville” section of Providence.
 We can thus reasonably suppose the Dr. Mawney had a house on this street after the Revolutionary War.

-Unfortunately, Bucklin Park is located in the area that joins the two WORST neighborhoods in Providence, that of South Providence and Olneyville.
-Therefore, you may not want to visit the park.
-This photo shows the substantial fence to keep people out of the south end of Bucklin Park, to protect the West End Community Center building during the nighttime.
+Bucklin Park is located in the area that joins two historic neighborhoods in Providence, that of South Providence and Olneyville.
+Recently the park has undergone significant improvements.
+This photo shows the south end of Bucklin Park.

 There are many Bucklin related buildings in the Providence area, in more fashionable neighborhoods of today.
 Click here to read about Bucklin Buildings.